purveshkhadse3-sys/Handsign-converter/README.md

 ## Database Structure
 Saved images are the 21-point skeletal structures of your hand, not the distracting real-world pixel data.
 This structured format heavily decreases variability during training datasets!
+Download the sign_model.h5 file from the repository's Releases page and place it in their project directory.